 You can choose to allow users to attach screenshots, take screenshots or search through your knowledge base through the feedback widget.
 You can also pre-populate the ticket form with requester information.

-A quick guide to customising and adding a feedback widget:
+A quick guide to customizing and adding a feedback widget:

-- Click on Admin > Support Channels > Feedback Widget.
+- Click on Admin > Channels > Feedback Form

 Pop-up Widget Button Customization